 7.1 Students who fail to pay violation notices and/or fines, have an excessive delay in payment or accumulation of unpaid violation notices may result in additional penalties as follows:

 - Withdrawal of future campus parking privileges.

 - Denial of academic registration until all violation notices have been settled.

 - Holding of transcripts, diplomas and other documentation pending settlement of outstanding fines.

 Non-students who have an outstanding balance due to a citation(s) can be referred to an outside collections agency if fines are not paid in a timely manner.

 ARTICLE 8 - APPEAL OF VIOLATION NOTICES

-8.0 For parking violations, the appellant may fill out an appeal form available within their ePermit account or at http://wichita.nupark.com/portal/appeals/index.
+8.0 For parking violations, the appellant may fill out an appeal form within their parking portal or via the link at the bottom of the citation.
+Appeals must be made within twenty (20) days of the violation’s issue date.

 ARTICLE 9- BICYCLES/TRICYCLES